A presentation on innovative citizens’ initiatives: how they work, and what we can learn from them.

 In the same way, a grassroots group is like an incubator.
 Because some of these groups can really take off without the constraints I mentioned.

-And lastly — and this is really important in Greece — a grassroots group is a forum where people can cross ideological boundaries to work on common projects.
+And lastly — and this is really important in Greece — a grassroots group is a forum where people can cross ideological boundaries and collaborate.
 Greece, as we all know, is unfortunately in a very polarised state.
 Grassroots groups provide a chance for people to come together — whoever they vote for, whatever they believe — and work on common projects.

 Our grassroots map